High-Harmonic Spin and Charge Pumping in Altermagnets: Numerical Results

-It is worth emphasizing that magnetically driven HHG often exhibits strong enhancement near specific resonance conditions, as previously reported for systems with relativistic SOC \cite{Ly2022,Ly2025b}.
-In contrast, the present results reveal a broad region of parameter space in which the nonlinear response is strongly enhanced.
+It is worth emphasizing that magnetically driven HHG often exhibits strong enhancement near specific resonance conditions, as previously reported for systems with relativistic SOC \cite{Ly2022} {with particular scaling laws \cite{Ly2025b}, different from the optical driving case \cite{Krause1992}.} In contrast, the present results reveal a broad region of parameter space in which the nonlinear response is strongly enhanced.
 In the altermagnetic system considered here, the momentum dependence of the instantaneous band structure [Eq. \eqref{bands}] is significantly more complex than in Rashba-type systems, making it difficult to identify a simple resonance condition governing the enhancement of higher harmonics.
 By comparison, in the Rashba case the resonance condition reduces to the simple relation $J = k\alpha$, where $\alpha$ denotes the SOC strength and $k$ the Fermi wave vector.

+{While the band dynamics perspective identifies an elementary mechanism for magnetically driven HHG, a more phenomenological picture can be adopted.
+Specifically, non-relativistic altermagnetic spin-splitting leads to the emergence of spin-flip scattering events within each magnetic cycle.
+Drawing an analogy to the well-known three-step model \cite{Corkum1993, Lewenstein1994,Ghimire2026} of optically driven HHG, the harmonic band-width would simply correspond to the effective number of spin-flip scattering events occurring within a single driving period.}

-{ An essential point to highlight concerns the excitation of the full electronic bandwidth in the in-plane (or nearly in-plane) dynamical configuration.
-While this regime remains primarily of theoretical interest and poses experimental challenges, several viable pathways toward its realization have been explored.
+An essential point to highlight concerns the excitation of the full electronic bandwidth in the in-plane (or nearly in-plane) dynamical configuration.
+Although this regime remains primarily of theoretical interest and poses experimental challenges, several viable pathways toward its realization have been explored.
 In particular, large-angle precession can be stabilized using oscillating in-plane magnetic fields \cite{Watts2006,Jia2024} or by applying appropriately optimized microwave frequencies \cite{Yamamoto2020,Imamura2020}.
 Complementary approaches based on spin-transfer-torque and spin–Hall-torque nano-oscillators also provide direct access to large-angle dynamical regimes \cite{Kiselev2003,Krivorotov2008,Tingsu2016,Sheng2024}.

-This perspective is especially appealing, as it provides a realistic platform for enhancing strong nonlinear responses and the associated spin and charge pumping in a broad class of spintronic devices, including the setup considered in the present work. }
+This perspective is especially appealing, as it provides a realistic platform for enhancing strong nonlinear responses and the associated spin and charge pumping in a broad class of spintronic devices, including the setup considered in the present work.